jonntd/maya_python_scripts/README.md

 # maya_python_scripts
-python scripts for maya

-playblaster.py - script for playblast
+Folders:

 playblaster - advanced playblast with perforce & shotgun integration

 studioLibs - libs and functions for all scripts

+Files:

+playblaster.py - script for playblast